 Sunday morning weekly services resumed on EASTER SUNDAY 4 APRIL with 9am Eucharist at St Wilfrid's (also on Facebook) and Eucharist at The Presentation at 10.30am.

-Wednesdays at 9.30am via ZOOM (and recorded on Facebook): Parish Eucharist - weekly until further notice.
+Wednesdays at 9.30am on ZOOM only: Parish Eucharist - weekly until further notice.

 For Zoom and Facebook links please see our CALENDAR page entries for those days.

-This pattern is being kept under regular review, so please check our Calendar page of services and events and also our Home>News page, where our Church Wardens are providing weekly updates about our provision of services - most recently No. 25, for the week beginning the Second Sunday of Easter, 11 April.
+This pattern is being kept under regular review, so please check our Calendar page of services and events and also our Home>News page, where our Church Wardens are providing weekly updates about our provision of services - most recently No. 35, for the week beginning on 20 June, the Third Sunday after Trinity.